matthewomccorkle/matthewomccorkle.github.io/_posts/2023-01-18-day_059_gowitness.md

 gowitness is a URL screenshot tool that allows a user to take screenshots of URLs. gowitness captures the headers, security html and additional data from the site specified.

-Advanced uses can input nmap and nessus files as sources for gowitness in order to cover a large amount of sites quickly.
+Advanced uses can input nmap and nessus files as sources for gowitness to cover a large amount of sites quickly.

 I hope you enjoyed this blog post.